-Action: To enter into Local Area Agreements which support our Purpose or which materially assist other agencies to meet goals for the area.
+Action: To enter into local agreements which support our Purpose or which materially assist other agencies to meet goals for the area.

-Target: To review annually our contribution to all Local Area Agreements to ensure they are current and appropriate to our Purpose, through a robust partnership management process.
+Target: To review annually our contribution to all local agreements to ensure they are current and appropriate to our Purpose, through a robust partnership management process.